umal-Rozi/umal-rozi/README.md

-Hi My name is umulkhair Abdirahman
+Hi My name is umulkhair Abdirahman <br>
 Developer. designer. digital Marketing. umulkhair Abdirahman is a web Developer, designer, and digital Marketer with a passion for working developers through content.
 He is a full-time Technical Content Creator with years of experience in Software Development and  web Developer .